Lee Cornes: Career

+Legacy

 In a 2010 interview in The Times, Cornes was cited as one of fellow comedian Sean Lock's biggest comedic influences.
 Lock said: "He’s not very well known but he is my main influence — he used to compere at the Comedy Store.
 He’s the comedians’ comedian.
 He used to be very unpredictable, which is a great skill in a comedian, not knowing where to go next.
 He also used to play the physics teacher in Grange Hill."